 Sharing project knowledge

-Please also contact us throughout your project with any general queries, questions or to let us know about progress and successes as they happen.
+Please also contact us throughout your project to let us know about any highlights and successes as they happen.

-Reporting requests are kept to a minimum throughout the year but allow us to see how your project is progressing and highlight relevant grants or opportunities available when and where appropriate.
-The information collected, especially the scientific poster, enables us to share the investigative work your school are undertaking more widely.
-We expect all grant holders to evaluate their project for the benefit of their Senior Leadership Team and STEM partner, but only require a brief overview to be submitted to the Society at the end of the project in the form of the evaluative project summary.
+Reporting requests are kept to a minimum throughout the year but allow us to see how your project is progressing.
+The information collected, especially the poster, enables us to share the investigative work your school are undertaking more widely.
+The reporting also allows us the chance to highlight relevant grants or opportunities when and where appropriate.

 Reporting is a mandatory part of the Partnership Grant agreement, and if missed, may lead to a request for grant funding to be repaid.
 The termly grant updates are completed by the lead teacher, who can invite their STEM partner to contribute if desired, whereas the end of project reporting involves input from both.
 Please liaise between yourselves to ensure key reporting is completed by the deadlines requested.